tarunmangla/tarunmangla.github.io/_teaching/Holi24.md

 learning (ML) across various domains, and computer networking is no exception.
 This course will provide an overview of the latest in using ML for networking.
-The first few weeks will focus on specific use cases of ML in networking such as in the domain of resource allocation, application performance prediction, and resource allocation.
+The first few weeks will focus on specific use cases of ML in networking such as in the domain of network security, application classification and performance prediction, and resource allocation.
 Later part of the course will delve into the research problems associated with building (task-agnostic) ML pipelines for computer networking.
 These include problems related to data collection and data